 FanDuel College Football Promo: Bussin' With The Boys 50% Profit Boost for NCAAF 8/23/25

 College football is back, and FanDuel has plenty of ways to get in on the action!
-With Week 0 kicking off this weekend, Bussin' With The Boys and FanDuel Sportsbook have teamed up for a special promotion!
+With Week 0 kicking off today, Bussin' With The Boys and FanDuel Sportsbook have teamed up for a special promotion!

 All customers get a 50% Profit Boost Token to use on any wager for any college football game(s) taking place on August 23rd, 2025!